Aquabbas/WhatToWear/README.md

 - The weather data will be fetched from the Visual Crossing API.
 - The application will consider user preferences such as gender and desired comfort level (cold/hot) when suggesting clothing options.
 - The application will focus specifically on providing recommendations for Runs/Walks.
-- WhatToWear will be enhanced by a Virtual Running Coach powered by OpenAI's API, offering conversational interfaces for running, fitness, health, and yoga recommendations.
+- WhatToWear will be enhanced by a Virtual Running Coach powered by an open-source NLP API, offering conversational interfaces for running, fitness, health, and yoga recommendations.

 ### Requirements